encinafr/encinafr/README.md

 ### Hi 👋
-I'm Javier, a .net Programmer in continuous learning.
+I'm Javier, .net Programmer.
 Check the repositories to find something that helps you.
 Good luck

 ---